bocoup/blocks-capacity-planner/README.md

-# capacity planner block
+# Capacity planner block

-An application for Airtable.com which helps users connect consumers and producers, creating a schedule of discrete deliveries.
+An Airtable Block which helps you plan how to allocate capacity from consumers to producers, and create a schedule of.

+## An airtable what?

+An [Airtable Block](https://airtable.com/developers/blocks) is a custom, resuable web application that you can run inside of an Airtable base to visualize, manipulate and process data from that base.

 ## Terminology